godofwarnings/genesis-public/src/site/notes/1 - Rough Notes/Inheritance in C++.md

 1. Outside the derived class, you cannot access base class members or use base class pointers/references to refer to derived class objects.
 2. Inside the derived class, you can access public and protected members of the base class.
 3. Further derived classes cannot access the base class members through this derived class.

+This effectively hides the fact that `Derived` is related to `Base` from the outside world.

 ```cpp
 class Base {
 public: